ministryofjustice/laa-architect-info/README.md

-# Prototype LAA architecture chat
+# LAA architecture docs (prototype)
-LAA architecture documentation.
-Includes:
+A prototype that provides:
-- a Q&A demo that uses the Open AI API
+- a site for LAA architecture documentation
-- documentation pages
+- a Q&A for that documentation powered by the Open AI API

 # Install
 To install the app: